AdamSkubida/fasion-page/README.md

 # Let's Talk

+  Business Project
-  Buisness project.
-Let's Talk let people call us and fell better.
+Let's Talk lets people call us and feel better.
-You can buy an anonymous phone call and talk with us about anything - problems, bad mood, questions etc.
+You can purchase an anonymous phone call and talk with us about anything — problems, a bad mood, questions, etc.

 ## Features

-- mobile-first aproach
+- Mobile-first approach
-- cool scrolling animations
+- Cool scrolling animations
-- interactive elements
+- Interactive elements
-- burger menu
+- Burger menu
-- designed socialmedia links
+- Designed social media links
-- activ payments
+- Active payments

-## Tech Stack
+Tech Stack

-- #### React-router -> for Routes and Links
+- ### Vite -> Used for a fast and easy development process
+- ### React Router -> For routing and navigation
-- #### Stripe -> makes payment safe and posiblle
+- ### Stripe -> Ensures secure and possible payments
-- #### classnames -> for dynamic classes
+- ### classnames -> For dynamic class management

 ## Feedback

 If you have any feedback, please reach out to me at adasiow.s@gmail.com